phax/ph-oton/README.md

 * v8.3.4 - work in progress
     * Updated Log2J to 2.16.0
+    * Corrected error in DataTables 1.11.3 integration that lead to CSP errors because too much was included
 * v8.3.3 - 2021-12-13
     * Updated DataTables to 1.11.3
     * Updated Log2J to 2.15.0 - fixes CVE-2021-44228